ngena Taps ServiceNow and Thirdera to Provide a New One-Touch Network Experience

 Workflow Support to Deliver Fully Integrated and Simplified Platform

-ngena, the only global end to end orchestrated SD-WAN as a service company, today announced that ServiceNow, the leading digital workflow company that makes work, work better for people, and Thirdera, the leading provider of professional services and integrations for companies implementing the ServiceNow Now Platform, will take its network to a new level of simple as a service deployment.
+ngena, the only global end-to-end orchestrated SD-WAN as a service company, today announced that ServiceNow, the leading digital workflow company that makes work, work better for people, and Thirdera, the leading pure play ServiceNow partner, will take its network to a new level of simple as a service deployment.

 Built on Cisco SD-WAN, ngena uses state-of-the-art cloud and virtualization technologies to offer pre-built configuration for fast and secure deployment using its SD-WAN Platform as a Service. ngena adds a comprehensive and personalized analytics service, shown in a platform that constantly measures and analyzes the improvement in the performance of their networks.

-ServiceNow workflows automate and streamline customer care, service assurance and order management processes, enabling better end-to-end experiences for customers and employees.
-Thirdera is a technology integrator that brings knowledge and experts to work with ngena.
+ServiceNow's workflows automate and streamline customer care, service assurance and order management processes, enabling better end-to-end experiences for customers and employees.
+Thirdera is an Elite ServiceNow partner that brings deep knowledge and workflow guidance enabling ngena to leverage the full power of ServiceNow.

 "Support from ServiceNow and Thirdera, will for the first time ever, provide customers with an automated end-to-end service across the full network lifecycle," said Bart de Graaff, CEO, ngena.
 "We have taken ServiceNow's vertical implementation and are putting it on steroids for our customers."